 The voting mechanism

 This resilience enhancement has been achieved by modifying the voting mechanism in the cluster.
 These changes enable vSAN to assign most of the votes to the VM object replicas on the surviving site.
 These readjustments remove the dependency on the witness site.
-Thus, the remaining site objects can form a quorum immediately after the first site has been deemed offline, including being offline in maintenance mode, and maintain resilience for the VMs running inside the stretched cluster even if the witness site goes down unexpectedly.
+Thus, the remaining site objects can start forming a quorum after the first site has been deemed offline, including being offline in maintenance mode, and maintain resilience for the VMs running inside the stretched cluster even if the witness site goes down unexpectedly.
+It may take up to a couple of minutes to process all the work items and update the votes of all the objects before which we can tolerate the witness appliance failure.
 The original voting mechanism is restored once all the hosts are back to operational.

 The graphic below showcases a possible voting mechanism for a single VMDK object.
 For simplicity, we’re going to take an example with an object that has a Site disaster tolerance =1 with RAID 1 applied.
 Note that these vote numbers are only a representation of the voting ratio.
 As a starting point, both sites’ components, on Site A and Site B, possess an equal number of votes, 1 vote per site.
 The witness site object originally gets the most votes – 3 votes.
 As described, the adjustments in the voting mechanism will be triggered by a planned or unplanned site failure.
 After the fault event, most of the votes will be assigned to the remaining site, in this example, 3 votes will be assigned to Site A. Now, the remaining site can form a quorum and maintain site resiliency for the VMs running inside the stretched cluster, even in case of an additional witness site failure.